Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Methods

 The rate of change of measured frequency $\dot{f}_{c,i}$ at QCM $i\in\{1,2,3\}$ is converted to a mass deposition rate $\dot{m}_i$ by taking the time derivative of the Sauerbrey equation \citep{sauerbrey}, yielding

 where $\rho$ is the quartz density, $\mu$ is the shear modulus for AT-cut quartz, $f$ is the frequency of the unloaded quartz crystal, and $f_{c}$ is the measured frequency.
+To stay well within the applicability range of the Sauerbrey equation - where the deposited mass should be small compared to the mass of the crystal - we replaced the quartz crystals once their frequency dropped below 97.5\% of the original value, 6MHz.
+The QCMs are water cooled to maintain constant temperature, with polished gold coating.
+The error in $\dot{m}_i$ resulting from the measurement and application of the Sauerbrey equation is approximately 5\%.

 To infer the sputter flux $\dot{m}_{x,y,z}$ at other coordinates $(x,y,z)$ between the QCM sensors, a geometric flux model according to \cite{wasa2012handbook} is used.
-In which the distribution of sputtered atoms falls off as approximately $\cos^n \phi$ where $\phi$ is the angle from the sputter-source surface normal shown in Figure \ref{fig:flux_model}.
+In which the distribution of sputtered atoms falls off as approximately $\cos^n \varphi$ where $\varphi$ is the angle from the sputter-source surface normal shown in Figure \ref{fig:flux_model}.

 Based on this, the rate of deposition follows